MuhammadHassanBashir/HOST-STATIC-WEBSITE-IN-GCP-BUCKET-WITH-GCP-LOAD-BALANCER-/README.md

     Since the static content was located in the build folder (and not the root), I needed to configure host and path rules.
 This was crucial because the static content, including the index.html file, wasn't directly accessible from the root path.

         I set up the following rule:
         Host: askangie.disearch.ai (the domain through which traffic would be routed)
         Path: /build/* (to point traffic to the build folder)
-    Backend: The backend bucket I had configured earlier.
+        Backend: The backend I had configured earlier in loadbalancer.
         Alternatively, to route all traffic to the bucket, I set the path rule as /*.

 **DNS Configuration and Testing**